gpoblon/rust-doc/rust.md

 }
 ```
 `s` contains only the ptr to s1.
 ##### Mutable references
 A borrowed value cannot be modified unless `mut` is used: `...fn get_len(s: &String) -> usize {...`.
 Ofc the initial `String` has to be `mut` too.
-Restriction: `let r1 = &mut s; let r2 = &mut s;` only one mut ref of a data at a given scope.
-Trick is to create a new scope (`{ let r1 = &mut s; }`)
+Care, `let r1 = &mut s; let r2 = &mut s;` is forbidden: only one mut ref of a data at a given scope.
-Useful because if the ownership is passed the variable dies in the new scope and becomes impossible to use in the previous one.
 Can have multiple immutable ref but not a mut while having an immutable one.
 Security measure, ex:
 ```
 let first = &v[0]; // immutable borrow
 v.push(6); // mutable borrow
 ```
 will not compile because if the new element pushed implies a reallocation, the reference to the first would then point to a deallocated zone = crash.

-## Dangling references
+##### Dangling references
-Cannot create a variable in a scope and return a reference to this variable.
-You must return the variable directly.
+Cannot create a variable in a scope and return a reference to this variable since it will be dropped.
+You must return the variable directly

 ## Slices (4.3)
-It is possible to keep a reference of a portion of a String: (all following statements are equal):
+It is possible to have a reference of only a portion of a String: (all following statements are equal):
 ```
 let s = String::from("hello");
 let len = s.len();